Effusive Boundaries

 je mets mon scaphandre

-This live system benefits from variation: at defined points in the piece, the performer must react live to the electronics, playing musical games and improvising, deciding which pathway to follow depending on what they hear.
-As a result, each performance of the piece will be unique.
+At defined points in the piece, the performer reacts live to the electronics, playing musical games and improvising, deciding which pathway to follow depending on what she hears.
+The result is a work that is unique to every situation, space and circumstance.